 - New Mexico: New Mexico law allows returns to a wholesaler for “ordinary and usual commercial reasons.”
 Customer returns aren’t specified.

 - New York: New York stores may accept returns at their discretion.
+For more information, visit the New York State Liquor Authority’s website.

 - North Carolina: State-run stores abide by North Carolina county and city regulations on alcohol returns.
 Some allow returns, and others don’t.